Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/230125_03_R_Plotting.md

 In R, folder names are separated by a "/" character.

-To determine where R "thinks it is" on your computer, use the command `getwd()` for **get working directory**.
+To determine where R "thinks it is" on your computer, use the command `getwd()` for **get working directory**. **directory** is a more computer science-y term for "folder".

 ```r
 getwd()
 ```

-The output is listed as a path:
+The output is listed as a path.
+Notice how the output to getwd() matches with the folder names at the bottom of the "Finder" window and with the different folder icons.

 <img src="webContent/Screen Shot 2023-01-23 at 9.06.12 AM.png" width="600">

+:heavy_exclamation_mark: MAC tip: If you don't see you path in the Finder, pull down the View menu and select Show Path Bar.

+:heavy_exclamation_mark: PC tip: If you don't see your path in the Explorer, follow [these directions](https://pureinfotech.com/show-full-path-file-explorer-windows-10/)

-❗**EXERCISE** Set the working directory
+❗**EXERCISE** Setting the working directory

+To import a file, we need to set the working directory (that is printed out in getwd) to match the directory where our file lives.

   * ➡️ Go to the **Files** Panel of RStudio.
-  * ➡️ Navigate to the location containing the downloaded dataset
+  * ➡️ Navigate to the location containing the downloaded dataset (may take some sleuthing)
   * ➡️ Change the working directory by going to the **Files Menu Banner**, selecting **More**, and selecting **Set As Working Directory**
-  * ➡️ For posterity, copy and paste the command line that appears on the console that looks like `setwd(directory/directory/)` into your .R script for next time
+  * ➡️ For posterity, copy and paste the command line that appears on the console that looks like `setwd(/directory/directory/)` into your .R script for next time